Loading information, please wait...loading

 dwarflabs dwarf mini test avis review opinion bewertung recensione 17

-This telescope really lives up to its name, it’s the smallest telescope I’ve had the opportunity to test so far.
-It’s so small that the postman was able to drop it directly into my mailbox.
-It weighs just 840 grams, so it’s no surprise that the packaging is so small as well.
+This telescope lives up to its name: it’s the smallest telescope I’ve tested so far.
+It’s so small that the mail carrier was able to drop it straight into my mailbox.
+It weighs barely 840 grams, so it’s no surprise the packaging is compact too.

-The box contains the telescope, a charging cable (USB type C), a manual, a solar filter and a soft cloth to clean the optics.
+The box includes the telescope, a charging cable (USB Type-C), a manual, a solar filter, and a soft cloth for cleaning the optics.

-I often write that packaging is useless, but it often gives you an idea of the maturity of the product and of the brand selling it.
-This is not Dwarflabs’ first telescope and you can tell.
-This Dwarf Mini has clearly become a mass-market product and I wouldn’t be surprised to see it on the shelves of physical stores.
+I say it often: packaging is useless.
+Still, it often says a lot about the maturity of a product—and the brand behind it.
+Dwarflabs isn’t new to this, and it shows.
+The Dwarf Mini clearly feels like a mass-market product, and I wouldn’t be surprised to see it on the shelves of brick-and-mortar stores.

 Timeline

-28/11/2025: I received the telescope, I’ll be able to start the test but the progress of this review will strongly depend on the weather and the sky conditions.
+28/11/2025: I received the telescope.
+I can start the review, but progress will depend heavily on the weather and the sky.
 So I don’t know how long it will take me to finish this test.

 Overview